Roymprog/vondelgym-booker/README.md

+**Deprecated:** This code is irrelevant since Vondelgym moved to a new booking system.

 This tool can be used to automatically attempt to book classes at Vondelgym that you subscribed to to receive notifications when a spot comes available.
 The tool will read your notifications from the profile page, then read the schedule to find a matching class and book it when there's a spot available.